 Live Action TV

 - Ricky Ricardo from I Love Lucy.

-- Robin briefly dated one from Argentina (played by Enrique Iglesias) after she broke up with Ted in How I Met Your Mother.
+- In S03E01 of How I Met Your Mother Robin briefly dated Gael from Argentina (played by Enrique Iglesias) after she broke up with Ted.

 - Carlos "the Barracuda" DelGato of Frasier tries to be one of these.
 How well he succeeds is a topic for another day.

 - In one episode of Blood Ties, they meet a Hispanic incubus.